ThijnK/discord-bot-template-ts/README.md

 The `EMOJIS` constant is already used to add emoji's to the reply messages created through the `reply()` function (see the [Interaction replies](#interaction-replies) section).
 The `COLORS` constant is only being used to give the same color to every embed the bot sends out, namely `COLORS.embed`.
 The `warn` and `error` colors are not being used anywhere, but are provided as examples.

-You are free to change these constants, or add new ones and new fields to the existing ones, to customize the bot to your liking.
+You are, of course, free to change these constants, or add new ones and new fields to the existing ones, to customize the bot to your liking.

 ## Commands